canonical/iot-example-graphical-snap/README.md

 This repository provides a generic Snapcraft recipe for Iot Graphics, a guide and some examples.

-For the guide see [The Wiki](https://github.com/MirServer/iot-example-graphical-snap/wiki/Embedding-IOT-GUI-with-Ubuntu-Frame)
+For the guide see https://mir-server.io/docs/developer-guide